Clone of ANT Volunteer Registration Form

 We understand that emergencies do arise; however, an instructor fee will be charged for last minute cancellations & unexcused absences, equal to half the normal session fee ($50) for full-pay participant or full agreed-upon session fee for scholarship participants.

-If a participant misses two (2) sessions without notice, future sessions will be cancelled for the quarter and no further financial assistance will be given.
+If a participant misses two (2) sessions without notice within a quarter, future sessions will be cancelled for the quarter and no further financial assistance will be given.

 • Riding

-Riding is NOT guaranteed in any program.
-Most programming is groundwork horsemanship-not riding.
-In the event that we will offer riding in a program, see the following for additional details.
-Maximum weights are listed below, but decisions regarding participation will be based on the availability of a suitable horse related to the height, weight, and balance of the participant.
+Decisions regarding participation in mounted sessions will be based on the availability of a suitable horse related to the height, weight, and balance of the participant.
 The maximum weight for participants for riding purposes is 220 pounds for a balanced rider.
 Each horse has individual weight limitations based upon the horse’s weight, age and physical condition.
 Not all horses can manage the maximum weights listed below.
 The weight limit may be lowered as determined by available equines and the ability of staff and volunteers to safely support the participant at the time services are requested.
 ANT staff will evaluate the participant’s weight and physical abilities to determine if riding is a safe and appropriate activity based on available equine, staff and volunteers.
-All participant’s information will remain confidential.• 220 lbs. for a well-balanced centered participant • 150 lbs. for an unbalanced participant.
-Note: if a participant in a group session is above the maximum weight or is not physically capable of riding, the group will not have riding as an option.
+All participant’s information will remain confidential.

 • Authorization for Medical Treatment and Medical Information